opencast/opencast/docs/guides/admin/docs/modules/stream-security.md

 ## Content Security in Opencast
 In many settings, some or even all content published by an Opencast installation must not be accessible by just anyone.
 Instead, access control restricts access to those users with corresponding permissions.
 So, if access control already ensures that each user only has access to the recordings he or she is allowed to see, what does Stream Security add to the mix?

 Looking more closely at what it means to serve recordings to a viewer reveals that a distinction needs to be made between the presentation of the video player, the recording metadata and the serving of the video streams, preview images etc. to that player.
-The former is protected by the Engage part of the Opencast application, while the latter are served by HTTP download and streaming servers like Apache HTTPd, Nginx or Wowza.
+The former is protected by the Engage part of the Opencast application, while the latter are served by HTTP download and streaming servers.
 The important takeaway here is that all of those distribution servers are independent of Opencast and have no knowledge about the current user and its permissions with regard to the video asset that user is requesting.

 To summarize: while Opencast is capable of assessing a recording’s access control list and the current user’s permissions to decide whether or not a user is allowed to access the recording’s metadata and have the player displayed, the download and streaming servers which are serving the actual video files to the player aren’t, and as a result, nothing is preventing an authorized user from passing on the actual links to the videos and images to the public, thereby circumventing the restrictions that had been implied on the presentation layer earlier on.